htcondor/pool-exerciser/docs/How_To_Add_Tests.md

 1. $(ResourceName) - This will be replaced with the target GLIDEIN_ResourceName for each job.
 This may be of use to you, but is mostly used by the exerciser to target a specific resource.

-2. $(uniq\_output\_dir) - This will create a results directory with subdirs for each Resource that the test was submitted to.
-This is useful for organizing test output.
+2. $(uniq\_output\_dir) - Specifies a unique sub-directory of execution_dir/results/ResourceName
+corresponding to the targeted resource of the job .
+This is useful for organizing any output files automatically.
+Note: These sub-directories are not created before submission so storing the user log within will not work.
 For an example on how to use this macro, you can inspect checksum.sub, which you can find in tests/checksum.